callstack/react-native-testing-library/docs/ReduxIntegration.md

 });
 ```

-We then proceed to create our store.
-Simply called `./store.js`
+We then proceed to create our store called `./store.js`

 ```js
 import { createStore } from 'redux';